15 Celebrity-Branded Spirits to Order with Minibar Alcohol Delivery

 Founded in New York City, Minibar Delivery is an on-demand alcohol delivery app that will have your favorite bottle at your door within an hour.
 Minibar Delivery is available in over 200 cities across America, meaning you won't have to brave the cold to procure the perfect host gift.
 If you really want to impress this year, Minibar Delivery has a wide variety of celebrity-owned alcohol brands from your favorite stars.

 Some celebrity-owned alcohol brands are so popular, you might not have known they were helmed by your favorite actor or singer.
-Take Wild Turkey Bourbon, with Matthew McConaughey as its creative director; Hampton Water Rosé, created by Jon Bon Jovi and his son; or Aviation Gin, founded by Ryan Reynolds.
+Take Wild Turkey Bourbon, with Matthew McConaughey as its creative director or Aviation Gin, founded by Ryan Reynolds.

 Whether you've been dying to know what vodka is in Kate Hudson's filthy, dirty little martini or dazzle your host with Jay Z's D'Usse cognac, Minibar Delivery has all your celebrity-driven alcohol needs covered.
 Below, shop some of our favorite star-studded spirits.